VW will probably drop two-door Polos in cost-cutting drive - sources

-BERLIN Volkswagen (VOWG_p.DE) will probably stop making two-door versions of the Polo hatchback, one of the German brand's top models, as Europe's largest carmaker accelerates cost cutting at its core division, company sources said.
+BERLIN, March 6 Volkswagen will probably stop making two-door versions of the Polo hatchback, one of the German brand's top models, as Europe's largest carmaker accelerates cost cutting at its core division, company sources said.

 The VW brand will launch an overhauled Polo in 2017 and may stop producing two-door versions as demand for those is falling, two sources familiar with the matter told Reuters on Friday, adding the next-generation Polo would only come with four doors.